benwhale/word-squares/readme.md

 - Test case with two answers - could be an extension command option to store successful solutions and then only return when the whole combination of options had been explored
 - We could do something smarter to identify if we are placing a middle diagonal letter and cut out some letter iterations in the process
   (we should only use letters with more than one letter of that character if not a diagonal)
-- Data access layer for DAWG library, and potentially abstraction of the numpy array to allow easy change of storage
+- Refactoring out a data access layer for the DAWG library, and potentially abstraction of the numpy array to allow easy change of storage classes
 - Failing better when data hasn't been preindexed
 - Build/deployment didn't quite work in time, would have been nice to get that working so it doesn't need installing in development mode.
 - The requirements.txt needs pruning, as much of the scipy stack has been installed.
 This should be reduced to just the requirements of numpy.